SuryanshOps/python-security-automation/01-network-recon/README.md

 ## Future Enhancements

 Software applications are continuously improved.
-The following features are planned to expand the capabilities and performance of this tool:
+The following features are planned to expand the capabilities and performance of this tool as my programming skills advance:

 1.  **Multithreading:** Adding concurrent execution so the program can check multiple ports at the exact same time, reducing scan times significantly.
 2.  **Service Identification (Banner Grabbing):** Allowing the scanner to not only see if a port is open, but actually identify what specific software is running on it (e.g., detecting if port 80 is running Apache or Nginx).
-3.  **Command Line Interface (CLI):** Updating the code to accept terminal arguments (like `-p` for ports or `-t` for target), so users don't have to hardcode the IP address into the script every time.
+3.  **Command Line Interface (CLI):** Updating the code to accept terminal arguments (like `-p` for custom port ranges or `-t` for the target IP), so users don't have to hardcode the IP address into the script every time.

 ---

 ## Conclusion

 This Simple Python Port Scanner serves as a practical demonstration of core networking concepts and Python system programming.
-By leveraging native socket operations and prioritizing clean exception handling, the project provides a reliable, lightweight tool for local network auditing.
-It successfully establishes a foundation for building more complex, highly scalable cybersecurity applications in the future.
+By leveraging native socket operations, managing system resources responsibly, and prioritizing clean exception handling, the project provides a reliable, lightweight tool for local network auditing.
+It successfully establishes a solid coding foundation for building more complex, highly scalable computer science applications in the future.

 <br>